 Cloud ERP allows you to keep an eye on your business anywhere and anytime.
 Since it’s website-based, users can access the system through supported browsers.
 You won’t have to come to the office just to view the various data you want because you can access it through your mobile phone or tablet.

-Hybrid ERP is a combination of on-premise ERP and cloud ERP.
-It serves as a logical solution for many companies who want to upgrade their current conventional ERP systems without changing them.
-In addition to separating functions between traditional and cloud-based enterprise resource planning, Hybrid ERP also helps companies integrate or add functionalities to their existing ERP systems at minimum cost.
+Hybrid is a combination of on-premise ERP and cloud ERP.
+It serves as a logical solution for many companies who want to upgrade their current conventional systems without changing them.
+In addition to separating functions between traditional and cloud-based ERP software, Hybrid ERP also helps companies integrate or add functionalities to their existing ERP systems at minimum cost.

 Basic Modules of an ERP System

 You have found the answer “What is ERP?”.
 Now, you need to know the basic modules of any ERP system.

 The accounting system manages the whole incoming and outgoing cash flow.
 In other words, it also helps companies handle various accounting transactions such as expenditures, balance sheets, general ledgers, bank reconciliation, budgeting, tax management, and so on.
 Most importantly, the company can make financial statements with just a few clicks in this module.